Surfshark Review: Is It Any Good?

 What We Like

-- Versatile and robust VPN connections: Surfshark offers a host of VPN protocols, from OpenVPN and WireGuard, to IKEv2 and IPSec.
+- Versatile and robust VPN connections: Surfshark offers various VPN protocols, from OpenVPN to the newer WireGuard protocol.

 - Unlimited simultaneous connections: We didn’t have to worry about the number of devices we connected to Surfshark at any given time.